PoliM/microprofile-techdemo/README.md

 ## OpenLiberty Bugs?
 * JSON Metrics ignore TimeUnit
 * Fallback does not work with private fallback method even though the example in the specs is made that way
+* Does the circuit breaker close too early?

 ## Development